AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 1. Select any of the following types of contents to be posted: Text, question, video, audio, poll, and screenshot.
 Existing content can be uploaded from users system or from the Adobe Learning Manager desktop application's gallery.

    Use Adobe Learning Manager desktop app to record a video or screen, audio, and take a screenshot.
-For more information, see [Adobe Learning Manager desktop application](../adobe-captivate-prime-app-for-desktop.md).&nbsp;
+For more information, see [Adobe Learning Manager desktop application](../adobe-captivate-prime-app-for-desktop.md).

    ![](assets/types-of-post-03.png)

 1. Search for a board or skill that relates to the post.
-If the board does not exist, click **Create a New Board**.&nbsp;
+If the board does not exist, click **Create a New Board**.

    ![](assets/create-a-new-board-04.png)

    If you are an external or internal user, and if the Administrator has granted you access to create a board, you can ceate a board.
-If you do not have the permissions to create a board, the link **Create a New Board **does not appear.&nbsp;
+If you do not have the permissions to create a board, the link **Create a New Board **does not appear.

 1. From the pop-up dialog box, fill in the details, select the following type of board:

-   * **Public** – Participation and visibility of posts is available to all users.
+   * **Public** - Participation and visibility of posts is available to all users.
    * **Private**- Post is only visible to the creator of the board, moderators, and user(s) added to the board.
    * **Restricted**- Only board owner, administrator, and board moderators can create post.
-Other users can participate by commenting/replying, upvoting/downvoting and so forth.&nbsp;
+Other users can participate by commenting/replying, upvoting/downvoting and so forth.

    ![](assets/new-board-05.png)